 GOYA MEDIA produces 3 uniquely distinct digital publications.

 The Goya Journal - a digital publication focussed on culinary storytelling.
 The Journal collaborates with interesting and definitive voices in the media space to talk about food through the lens of sociology, politics, culture, identity and power.

 The Malabar Tea Room - a personal narrative of a mother-daughter duo living and cooking on the Malabar coast.

 Tamarind Trail - a crowd-sourced food-travelogue that documents hyperlocal cuisine and related experiences.

 Goya Media lends its expertise in food media and content to partner with brands, creating high-quality content to tell compelling stories.
 With over 10 years' of collective experience in the space, we leverage our experience across formats - print, digital, on-ground events, radio and video - to effectively communicate with audiences.

 - Website and related content development

 - Recipe development

-Some of the brands that the founding members have worked with include Vogue India, Yahoo India, Food Lovers Magazine, Food52, Lucky Peach, Hindu Business Line, Nat Geo Traveller, NDTV Food, Life & Thyme, Cherry Tin, Mubeena Shariff Chocolatier, Brown Paper Bag, Bajaj FinServ, and Valentino RED.
+Some of the brands that we have worked with include Vogue India, Food52, Lucky Peach, Bajaj FinServ, Hindu Business Line, Nat Geo Traveller, NDTV Food, Penguin India, Nicobar, Studio 15, Brown Paper Bag.